alexchenuw/devopslabs/Lab-6/README.md

 ```
 docker build . -t myaliengame
 ```
-* start a container app with the newly built image
+* start a container app with the newly built image, second command should reveal your public ip address.

 ```
 docker run -d -p 80:80 myaliengame
+curl ifconfig.io
 ```
 * bring up a chrome/firefox browser from your laptop and access to http://your-vm-public-ip and you should be able to see a game is up and running on your browser